 Once the separate PCR2 Reports are completed and received from all settings by the PCR2 Project Manager, an overview report will be completed for dissemination to the National Safeguarding Steering Group and House of Bishops.
 Relevant content (ie specific to children) will be supplied to the Independent Inquiry into Child Sexual Abuse.
-This is likely to be in the second half of 2021.

 Using the claim form (click to download) on completion of the process.

 The Archbishops’ Council has agreed to match up to a maximum of £30,000 of diocesan costs or 50% of the total (whichever is the smaller) on PCR2.
 Claims should be submitted on completion of the PCR2 process..

 states that the Independent Reviewer must be “Manifestly independent of the diocese ie not a diocesan church officer or closely involved in the diocese eg member of Synod or Board of Finance.”

 For many appointed to be Independent Reviewers, their professional backgrounds in safeguarding, entirely independent of the Church of England, mostly allows for clarity on this point.
 That said, where that external professional role involved work with one or more diocesan “church officers” eg as a social worker, police officer, professional supervisor or similar, that independence is compromised with regard to that specific diocese but not necessarily elsewhere.
 The Diocesan PCR2 Reference Group in the diocese considering the appointment needs to be satisfied that the individual is “manifestly independent”.